juju/juju-gui/docs/viewlet-data-binding.rst

 ------------------

-The generic View Container extends Y.View_ and as such has a similar core api with the exception that it takes an event object as a configuration value on instantiation to set up the event handlers for the View Container template and any non-data bound events in the viewlets.
+The generic View Container extends Y.View_ and as such has a similar core api with the exception that it takes an "events" object as a configuration value on instantiation to set up the event handlers for the View Container template and any non-data bound events in the viewlets.

 The View Container takes the following configuration values on instantiation:

-- viewletConfig: Configuration for the `Viewlets`_.
+- viewlets: Configuration for the `Viewlets`_.
 - template: String or compiled Handlebars template for the View Container.
 This must contain an element to render the viewlets into.
 - templateConfig: Handlebars config object for the View Container template.